 What is a CT scan?
 A CT scan, also known as computed tomography scan, or CAT scan (Computed Assisted Tomography) is an advanced non-invasive medical imaging technique.
 The procedure uses a combination of x-ray imaging and a digital computer to produce detailed 3-dimensional images of the bones and tissues inside the body.
 In some patients, … Read more

 1. Primordial pouch The standout article of the year was a short piece explaining the unusual flap of skin a large number of cats have on their belly which is often incorrectly assumed to be due to weight gain.
-Pet owners have a number of names for the primordial pouch including spay sway, belly flap, … Read more
+Pet owners have several names for the primordial pouch including spay sway, belly flap, apron and … Read more

 January 2019 2nd January – Happy Mew Years Day 2nd January – National Pet Safety Travel Day (US) 22nd January – Answer Your Cat’s Question Day 24th January – Change a Pet’s Life Day Glaucoma Awareness Month Thyroid Awareness Month (US) February 2019 4th February – World Cancer Day 14th February – Pet Theft Awareness … Read more